Slack announces new features to help ease app integration pain – TechCrunch

-As Slack has grown in popularity, one of the company’s key differentiators has been the ability to integrate with other enterprise tools, but as customers use Slack as a central work hub, it has created its own set of problems.
-In particular, users have trouble understanding what apps they have access to and how to make best use of them.
+As Slack has grown in popularity, one of the company’s key differentiators has been the ability to integrate with other enterprise tools.
+But as customers use Slack as a central work hub, it has created its own set of problems.
+In particular, users have trouble understanding which apps they have access to and how to make best use of them.
 Slack announced several ways to ease those issues at its Spec developer conference today.

-Andy Pflaum, director of Slack platform, points out that there are 1800 app integrations available out of the box in Slack, and developers have created 500,000 additional custom apps.
-That’s obviously far too many for any user to keep track of, so Slack has created a home page for apps called App Launcher.
-It acts a bit like the Mac Launchpad, a centralized place where you can see your installed apps.
+Andy Pflaum, director of Slack platform, points out there are 1,800 app integrations available out of the box in Slack, and developers have created 500,000 additional custom apps.
+That’s obviously far too many for any user to keep track of, so Slack has created a home page for apps.
+Called App Launcher, it acts a bit like the Mac Launchpad — a centralized place where you can see your installed apps.

 You access App Launcher from the Slack sidebar by clicking Apps.
 It opens App Launcher with the apps that make sense for you.
 When you select an app, Pflaum says it takes you to that app’s home screen where it will be ready to enter or display relevant information.